 - Ensuring that through our accommodation supply chain, the rights of children are respected and safeguarded by.

 – Having a clause in contracts throughout the value chain stating a common repudiation and zero tolerance policy of sexual exploitation of children.

-– Supporting, collaborating with, and engaging stakeholders in the prevention of sexual exploitation of children
+– Supporting, working with, and involving stakeholders in the fight against child sexual exploitation

 7. EXCURSIONS AND ACTIVITIES

 Timeless Ethiopia places a high focus on community and animal welfare and strives to offer trips with little environmental impact.
 We actively oppose endangering wildlife and destroying the environment while preserving the authenticity of the local communities and the surrounding landscape.